conan-io/docs/versioning/lockfiles/introduction.rst

         ...
     }

+Note that some fields of the lockfile are now completed, as the modified flag, that indicates that ``pkgb`` was built in the conan create command.
+That information can be useful in the CI environment to know which packages were built by different jobs.
+Those modified flags can be reset using the :command:`conan lock clean-modified`.
-It can be appreciated in *locks/pkgb.lock* that now ``pkgb/0.1@user/testing`` is fully locked, as a package (not a local *conanfile.py*), and contains a ``package_id``.
-So if we try to use this new file for creating the package again, it will error, as a package that is fully locked cannot be rebuilt:
+Also, it can be appreciated in *locks/pkgb.lock* that now ``pkgb/0.1@user/testing`` is fully locked, as a package (not a local *conanfile.py*), and contains a ``package_id``.
+So if we try to use this new file for creating the package again, it will error, as a package that is fully locked cannot be
+rebuilt:

 .. code-block:: bash